 Allen Dudley Leighton

 Date of Birth: 20 September 1898 – Allen Dudley Leighton had served with the New Zealand Rifle Brigade in the First World War.
-Joining the NZAOC Permanent Staff on 17 March 1925 and would be a Lance Corporal at the MOD when he was transferred to the Civil Staff on 31 January 1931.
+Joining the NZAOC Permanent Staff on 17 March 1925 and was a Lance Corporal at the MOD when he was transferred to the Civil Staff on 31 January 1931.
 Remaining at the MOD as a civilian clerk, Leighton was appointed as the Ordnance Officer (Provision) and commissioned into the NZTS as a Lieutenant on 2 December 1939.
 He was promoted to Captain on 14 October 1940 and Temporary Major on 1 February 1942.
 Leighton assumed the appointment of Ordnance Officer Commanding and Accounting Officer of the MOD on 30 September 1946 with the rank of Major and Quartermaster.
-Leighton would remain the Ordnance Officer Commanding MOD until 31 March 1951 when he proceeded onto retiring leave.
-Recalled from his retiring leave 55 days later Leighton would eventually retire on 20 September 1954.
+Leighton remained as the Ordnance Officer Commanding MOD until 31 March 1951 when he proceeded onto retiring leave.
+Recalled from his retiring leave 55 days later Leighton retired on 20 September 1954.

 Charles Fred Ecob